djinna/docpad.gwenbell.com/src/documents/pages/learn.html.md

 I teach digital self reliance.

 Digital self reliance means maintaining your own presence online.
-This means learning Git, Javascript, and hosting own apps on your own VPS.
+This means learning Git, JavaScript, and hosting your own apps on your own VPS.
+Let's start with git.

 Why Learn Git
 -------------

 Git is a version control system.
 It's the singlemost important technology I use right now.
 See my current commits to git [here](https://github.com/gwenbell).

 I can't tell you the number of people I know who manage large code bases and don't use version control.
-I'm not sure why, but since I've learned git, I won't go back to doing it the hard way.
+Since I've learned git, I won't go back to doing it the hard way.
+It's now a part of my daily process.

 What You'll Learn
 -----------------